welberr/good_hamburguer_improvements/README.md

 <br/>

 # <img height="30" width="30" src="https://img.icons8.com/?size=100&id=yzSggttkqLf4&format=png&color=000000" alt="English" /> Good Hamburguer
-Development of a back-end application in C# with .NET, applying the concepts of Controllers and Entities, using the DDD (Domain-Driven Design) approach, InMemoryContext for manipulating the in-memory database, Swagger for API documentation, and the use of the Entity Framework ORM.
+Development of a back-end application in C# with .NET, applying the concepts of Controllers and Entities, using the DDD (Domain-Driven Design) approach, InMemoryContext for manipulating the in-memory database, FluentValidation for exception handling, Swagger for API documentation, and the use of the Entity Framework ORM.

 ## Features
 - **Menu:** List all menu itens, List all sandwiches and List all extras (Fries and Drinks).